yktoo/yktoo.com/content/blog/0274/index.en.md

 But the time runs fast and so do we.
 At the beginning of this year I decided to run fifteen kilometres instead of the usual ten, and that proved to be not as hard as it seemed.
 On the contrary, the further you run, the more you like it.
 Pretty addictive it is.

 But then new difficulties arose: I had to find new routes as the [former ones][post:266] did not fit the bill.
-The 15 km track could still be run at my favourite alongside the //Amsterdam-Rijnkanaal//, but on a twenty-kilometre one I ended up in the centre of the nearby town of //Nieuwegein//, which I didn't find appealing.
+The 15 km track could still be run at my favourite alongside the {{< fl "Amsterdam-Rijnkanaal" >}}, but on a twenty-kilometre one I ended up in the centre of the nearby town of {{< fl "Nieuwegein" >}}, which I didn't find appealing.
 I strongly prefer uninhabited areas, free of people, cars and dogs.
 Long story short, I'm still looking for a perfect running route.

 Back to the half marathon, we've had there difficulties too.

 **Firstly**, traffic jams.
-Even though various distances started at different times, the event seemed to be more popular this time, and the country roads around //Haarzuilens// could hardly accommodate the traffic.
+Even though various distances started at different times, the event seemed to be more popular this time, and the country roads around {{< fl "Haarzuilens" >}} could hardly accommodate the traffic.
 Furthermore, many of the town's streets were closed just because of the run.
 Luckily, we had plenty of time so it wasn't really an issue.

 **Secondly**, parking.
 The parking lot was a huge grass-field that could fit perhaps ten times as many cars.
 But it had rained in the morning so the soil's got quite damp here and there.
 As soon as we drove off the driveway paved with metal sheets, the front wheels got completely stuck, whereas the rear bumper was still protruding on the road.
 Pushing the car turned out quite futile so I asked the traffic guy for help.
 He told me to stop worrying and go for my run, as we'd take care of it afterwards.
 Stopping worrying isn't that easy when you know your rear bumper is blocking half of the driveway.